Skip to content

 Is Picking Your Cabinet Dealer More Important Than Your Cabinets?

-Unfortunately, sometimes little research goes into selecting the dealer and kitchen designer that they will buy from.
+Unfortunately, sometimes little research goes into selecting the cabinet dealer and kitchen designer that they will buy from.
 The later can be more important than the former and here’s why.

 kitchen expert with a customer

-Unfortunately, many cabinet dealers either don’t know much about cabinetry or don’t have homeowner’s best interests at heart.
 For example, if a dealer’s primary business is selling directly to contractors and builders then they will carry the cabinet lines that contractors prefer.
 IE cheap, less durable cabinetry with more flash than quality.
 This is because spending extra money for better cabinet construction is something most builders are not willing to do unless the cabinetry is for their own homes.

-About half of all cabinet dealers focus on getting and retaining commercial customers, this makes sense for them.
 Contractors are repeat customers and selling to them and to new home builders is the easiest market to sell to.
 Kitchen design is less valued among these customers so less design expertise is needed to sell to them.
 Often just giving architects and builders the cheapest cabinet that looks good and taking them golfing is a recipe for success.

 For homeowners and for the contractors that value construction quality, selecting a cabinet dealer that specializes in selling to consumers is usually the better choice.
 By selling directly to homeowners, confusion concerning orders is reduced and there is not a middleman between the dealer and the end user.
 This is why Main Line Kitchen Design chooses to sell directly to homeowners.

-Selecting a dealer that is financially stable with a great reputation and working with a talented kitchen designer with many years’ experiences is also essential.
 Savvy customers should do a google search of the dealers and designers they are considering.
 Do they get good reviews?
 Are they registered with the Better Business Bureau?
 Do they have outstanding complaints?

 Look on the Houzz.com page of any kitchen cabinet dealer you are considering.
 Legitimate companies will have many of their projects posted for you to review and evaluate.
 Are their kitchens attractive?
 Do they have odd or out of place design features?
 Remember, companies will be posting only their best work, so posting odd kitchens is a bad sign.